 National parks and forests have provided the backdrop for dozens, if not hundreds of films throughout the years.
 From faraway planets to Old West hide-outs, our great American landscapes have played every role imaginable.
-Movie directors often appreciate these lands because of their undeveloped character, which means manmade infrastructure like electric wires don't have to be edited be out.
-In addition to all they give us in terms of recreation and clean air and water, our national parks and forests also bring flair and realism to the movies.
-To honor that, we present our list of some of the biggest parks and forest cameos of modern film making.
+Movie directors often appreciate these lands because of their undeveloped character.
+Man-made infrastructure like electric wires don't have to be edited be out.
+In addition to providing Americans with clean air, fresh water and top-notch recreation, our national parks and forests also bring flashes of rustic beauty and realism to the movies.
+To celebrate these wild American lands, we present some of the biggest parks and forest cameos of modern film making.

 Death Valley National Park, California

 One of the most successful movies of all time, Star Wars wouldn't be complete without footage from Death Valley.
 While George Lucas selected Tunisia as the location for most of the desert and dwelling scenes on Luke Skywalker's dusty planet of Tatooine, he shot many others at Death Valley.
 Remember the spat between R2D2 and CP30's on Tatooine?
 That scene was shot at Mesquite Flats pictured below.
 Other Death Valley scenes include R2D2 being kidnapped by Jawas, some of the Tusken Raider scenes and the Sand Scrawler scene.
 Diehard fans can do a self-guided tour, but if you do venture out to the desert, remember to bring plenty of extra water.

 Photo by andrew c mace, flickr

 Redwood National Park and State Parks, California

 Who can forget the beautiful redwood forested scenes of the classic Steven Spielberg movie that tenderly portrays the friendship between the boy Elliot (Henry Thomas) and an awkward looking alien.
 These redwood scenes were all shot in and around Redwood National Park and State Parks.